Chisomgold/sideprojs-PhD/Explore-NGS-Mut-Meth/README.md

 This is a casual repo for playing around with mutation and methylation data formats from older (Illumina) sequencing platforms — scripts might break in the wild.
-Use/adapt at your own risk 🙂
+Use/adapt at your own risk 🙂.

 # A Pipeline called Muthina
-(name derived from **mu**tation, me**th**ylation and Illum**ina** because why not)
+(name derived from **mu**tation, me**th**ylation and Illum**ina**... because why not)

 This pipeline processes mutation and methylation data (from Illumina platforms) using Python scripts and `bedtools`.
 It works with mutation data, methylation data (beta values), and methylation loci metadata downloaded from xenabrowser.
 It merges the data by genomic location based on a provided (optional) window and extracts unique genes within it.
 That is, it identifies genes within the regions of mutation and methylation sites.
 It has 3 scripts, all of which are individually usable/adaptable.
 A short but detailed breakdown of the thought process behind this is present in this [mini-report](https://docs.google.com/document/d/12HSsUbQ4PH-vkkRubOqH6dFDT0Bk2c1w89hrxsOmn58/edit?usp=sharing).